Our homely nursery is split into three areas; Hummingbird Room, Robin Room and Parrots Room.

 Similar to that of the baby and preschool staff members.
 Nappies are changed in the children’s toilets which the pre-schoolers use, and any toddler who is toilet trained can be taken to these toilets supervised by a member of staff.

-Staff that are primarily based with toddlers are Emily Parratt (L3) and Leanne Pitt (Apprentice) .
+Staff that are primarily based with toddlers are Emily Parratt and Kelly Stretch.
+Kezia Moss and Leanne Pitt also help out in this room when needed.

 The pre-school staff plan fun, stimulating, educational and engaging activities to meet each child’s next step and interest, and to accommodate all seven areas of the Early Years Foundation Stage.